fanxeon/TwitterAPI/devops/platform/README.md

 # Platform Launch

-Platform Launch provisions and configures a cluster from scratch for use of twitter analysis on OpenStack.
+Platform Launch provisions and configures a cluster from scratch with provisoning for the infrastructure, system and application level.

 ## Requirements